Joseph Lister: Introductory address

 On 1 October 1877, Lister held the customary introductory address.
 His inaugural lecture in London concerned "The nature of fermentation".
 Lister described the fermentation of milk and explained how putrefaction was caused by fermentation of blood and tried to prove that all fermentation was due to microorganisms.
+This was the first time since 1871 that Lister described his support for the theory that living germs caused disease.
 To demonstrate, he used a series of test tubes containing milk, loosely covered with glass caps.
 Although air had entered the test tubes and the milk had not decomposed, demonstrating that air was responsible for fermentation.
 The experiment had two conclusions, first that unboiled milk had no tendency to ferment and secondly that an organism that Lister had isolated, Bacterium lactis was the cause of lactic acid fermentation.

 The address was badly received.
+St Clair Thomson, who entered King's College Hospital as a first-year student on the same day and attended this lecture, later recalled, that Lister's lecture on fermentation was received with indifference.
 In defence, John Stewart described it as: "a brilliant and most hopeful beginning of what we regarded as a campaign in the enemy's country...
 There seemed to be a colossal apathy, an inconceivable indifference to the light which, to our minds, shone so brightly, a monstrous inertia to the force of new ideas."

 Test tubes containing milk.
 Lister was confident in saying that milk from the cow was not inherently fermentative.

 Wiring of fractured patellas

 In October 1877, Lister performed an operation on a patient, Francis Smith, that was not considered life-threatening.
 The open operation on a fractured patella, in front of 200 students, involved wiring the two fragments together and was likely the first time a healthy knee-joint was ever opened.

 In October 1883, St Clair Thomson gathered together and examined Lister's first seven knee surgery patients at the Medical Society of London meeting.

-He also developed a method of repairing kneecaps with metal wire and improved mastectomy technique.
-He also became known for being the first surgeon to use catgut ligatures, sutures and rubber drains, and developed an aortic tourniquet.
-He introduced a diluted spray of carbolic acid combined for surgical use.
-However he abandoned carbolic acid sprays in the late 1890s after he saw that they provided no beneficial change in the outcomes of the surgeries.
-The only reported reactions were minor symptoms that did not affect the surgical outcome as a whole, like coughing, irritation of the eye, and minor tissue damage among his patients who were exposed to the carbolic acid sprays during the surgery.